Rise to Success: Career Highlights of Landon Donovan

 In 2002, Landon Donovan starred in the U.S. team that reached the quarter-finals of the FIFA World Cup, where he received the Best Young Player Award.

-January 2005: Returned to Bayer Leverkusen First Team
+January 2005: Return to Bayer Leverkusen and Request to Leave

-In January 2005, Landon Donovan returned to the Bayer Leverkusen first team but requested to leave the club after limited playing time.
+In January 2005, Landon Donovan returned to the Bayer Leverkusen first team.
+After playing seven matches, he requested to leave the club.

-In 2005, after six years with Bayer Leverkusen with loan stints at San Jose Earthquakes, Landon Donovan moved back to the United States to sign with the Los Angeles Galaxy.
+In 2005, after six years with Bayer Leverkusen (mostly on loan with San Jose Earthquakes), Donovan moved back to the United States permanently to sign with the Los Angeles Galaxy.

 2006: 2006 World Cup